 However, I’ve been rethinking this advice recently.
 Flying between the islands shouldn’t be viewed as a chore that detracts from your holiday; an Azores island hopping holiday is an enjoyable addition that adds something exciting and unique to your trip.

-You just have to choose wisely.
+You just have to choose wisely for your Azores island hopping holiday.

 Sao Miguel and Santa Maria